 The tutorial action and academic guidance plan meets students' needs.
-Compliant The professional guidance is suitable, considering the available evidence and the suitability of the activities carried out (type, duration, dissemination, performing agents).
+The professional guidance is suitable, considering the available evidence and the suitability of the activities carried out (type, duration, dissemination, performing agents).
 Students and tutors are satisfied with the academic and professional guidance services.
 The tutorial action and academic guidance plan is only partially effective as a key means of support for students in the teaching and learning process.
-Compliant with conditions Professional guidance shows shortcomings, as may be seen from the available evidence and the unsuitability of some of the activities carried out (type, duration, dissemination, performing agents).
+Professional guidance shows shortcomings, as may be seen from the available evidence and the unsuitability of some of the activities carried out (type, duration, dissemination, performing agents).
 Students and tutors are partially satisfied with the academic and professional guidance services.
 The effectiveness of the tutorial action and academic guidance plan as a fundamental support element for students in the teaching/learning process is not clear.
-Non-compliant Professional guidance is insufficient and the activities carried out (type, duration, dissemination, performing agents) are inadequate.
-Students and tutors are not satisfied with the academic and professional guidance services.
-5.3 The available physi programme. ical resources are adequate for the number of students and the characteristics of the Progressing towards Teaching and learning support infrastructures are excellent for motivating, facilitating and enriching students' learning (in terms of number, updating and quality equipment). excellence The library's collection satisfactorily fulfils the needs of the programme, there is a high level of use and it is clearly inter-connected with research work going on in the faculty.
-Compliant Teaching and learning support infrastructures respond suitably to students' learning needs (pertinent and sufficient equipment and suitable facilities).
-Compliant The library's collection is adequate for the needs of the programme, it is accessible and there is a certain connection with research work going on in the faculty.
-Compliant with Teaching and learning support infrastructures show shortcomings with respect to the number of places, safety, and shortage and/or unsuitability of equipment. conditions There are certain documentary shortcomings and/or accessibility problems with the library's collection.
-Noncomplement Teaching and learning support infrastructures do not suitably respond to students' learning needs over the course of their studies.
-Non-compliant Library collections fail to offer students sufficient documentation throughout their studies and/or the documentation is not adequately accessible.
+Professional guidance is insufficient and the activities carried out (type, duration, dissemination, performing agents) are inadequate.
+Students and tutors are not satisfied with the academic and professional guidance services. cal resources are adequate for the number of students and the characteristics of the Teaching and learning support infrastructures are excellent for motivating, facilitating and enriching students' learning (in terms of number, updating and quality equipment).
+The library's collection satisfactorily fulfils the needs of the programme, there is a high level of use and it is clearly inter-connected with research work going on in the faculty.
+Teaching and learning support infrastructures respond suitably to students' learning needs (pertinent and sufficient equipment and suitable facilities).
+The library's collection is adequate for the needs of the programme, it is accessible and there is a certain connection with research work going on in the faculty.
+Teaching and learning support infrastructures show shortcomings with respect to the number of places, safety, and shortage and/or unsuitability of equipment.
+There are certain documentary shortcomings and/or accessibility problems with the library's collection.
+Teaching and learning support infrastructures do not suitably respond to students' learning needs over the course of their studies.
+Library collections fail to offer students sufficient documentation throughout their studies and/or the documentation is not adequately accessible.